Walking Cuxton to Detling

 Hermitage Lane then connects with Pilgrim’s Way, where you’ll take a left turn towards the A249.
 When you reach the A249, use the footbridge to cross this busy road.
 This section of the North Downs Way ends right after the footbridge, where you’ll find the next metal North Downs Way signpost.

 Congratulations!
 You’ve just completed this section of the North Downs Way trail.
 As I mentioned at the beginning of the guide, Detling is quite challenging to find your way out of.
 For public transport links, you can walk to either Bearsted or Maidstone train stations, although both are quite a distance.
-Otherwise, you can always get a taxi back to Cuxton, although be prepared to pay a bit.
+Otherwise, you can always get a taxi back to Cuxton.
 If you’re looking for a place to take a break before heading back, I’d recommend stopping at Detling Community Store, the owner is lovely and they do a great chicken tikka pasty.